rebremer/pareto-distribution-calculator/README.md

 - Calculate Expected value E[x], Variance Var[x] and Kurtosis Kur[x] using Pareto distribution's calculus definitions
 - Compare outcomes

-Key learning in this project is as follows:
+Key learning of this project is as follows:

 - For alpha values close to 1, extremely large tail values shall be used to compute Pareto E[x] accurately.
 That is, the Pareto distribution is truly fat-tailed.